Sigmmma/c20/src/content/h3/tags/object/projectile/readme.md

 | has super combining explosion | Enables supercombine functions on the projectile when attaching to targets
 | damage scales based on distance | Causes the **impact** damage to be scaled by the "air damage range" bounds values, needs more research
 | travels instantaneously | Upon the projectile being fired from a weapon, its velocity is quadrupled for the first tick of creation, after the first tick it moves at it's assigned speed
-| steering adjusts orientation | Unknown, generally causes the projectile when self-guiding onto a target to perform erratic sharp turns on near misses
+| steering adjusts orientation | Unknown, generally causes the projectile when self-guiding onto a target to perform erratic sharp turns on near misses, needs additional research
-| don't noise up steering | WIP
+| don't noise up steering | Unknown, needs additional research
-| can track behind itself | WIP
+| can track behind itself | Unknown, needs additional research
 | ROBOTRON STEERING | When tracking a target, the projectile will perform corkscrew motions, needs more research
 | affected by phantom volumes | Projectile can interact with phantom volumes, rather than passing through them with no effect
-| expensive chubby test | WIP
+| expensive chubby test | Unknown, needs additional research
-| notifies target units | WIP
+| notifies target units | When firing a locked tracking projectile, notify the target, this means playing a sound to the player to indicate they are being persued by a tracking projectile
 | use ground detonation when attached | Uses the ground detonation field when this projectile is attached to [bipeds](~biped), otherwise uses the airborne detonation
 | AI minor tracking threat | Used in conjunction with the [AI](~character) tag to allow AI to react to this projectile via diving and dodging away from projectiles
 | dangerous when inactive | Unknown, needs additional research